Golden Gate University School of Law

 Golden Gate Law School Curriculum

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Golden Gate University 1L section size is 11% smaller than law schools in California and 11% smaller than all Private law schools.
+Golden Gate Law School 1L section size is 1% smaller than law schools in California and 2% larger than all PRIVATE law schools.

 1L Section Size Comparison